Middle School Mathematics

 The Middle School Mathematics program is designed to help students grow to be skilled, confident and curious problem solvers.
 We incorporate a balance of skill building and creative exploration while ultimately focusing on the learning process.
 In addition to focused individual study, students will take part in cooperative learning tasks, problem-solving activities, and design-thinking projects.

-Introduction To Algebra and Geometry – Grade 6
+Introduction to Algebra and Geometry

-Algebra and Statistics – Grade 7
+Algebra and Statistics

 The seventh grade curriculum develops and extends the study of algebra and geometry and introduces topics in statistics and probability.
 Students apply proportional reasoning to a variety of topics including probability, percent, scale, and linear functions.
 Fluency with integers, exponents, decimals and fractions is expected as students simplify and solve multi-step algebraic equations, write and graph equations and inequalities for linear models, and gain information and draw inferences from statistical data.
 Interwoven throughout all topics is an examination of patterns and the challenge of problem-solving.

-Geometry – Grade 8
+Open to: Grade 8

-The Geometry course is designed to support the students’ transition from concrete to abstract reasoning.
+The Geometry course is designed to support the students’transition from concrete to abstract reasoning.
 Students review the building blocks of geometry and apply geometric and algebraic properties through hands-on, inquiry-based, and proof-based activities.
 Students master properties of two and three-dimensional figures through study of advanced measurement, construction, and comparison.
 Students practice their reasoning skills as they solve problems involving spatial relationships, area, volume, and coordinate geometry.
 They extend their study of similarity and proportion as they deepen their understanding of the Pythagorean Theorem, the special triangles, and right triangle trigonometry.

-Math Enrichment
+Math Extensions

 Open to: Grades 6-8